colouring-cities/colouring-core/docs/setup-dev-environment-silicon-mac.md

 ### :red_circle: Installing PostgreSQL

-Download PostgreSQL with all currently supported versions from [Postgres.app](https://postgresapp.com/downloads.html).
+1. Download PostgreSQL with all currently supported versions from [Postgres.app](https://postgresapp.com/downloads.html).
 Postgres.app comes with postgis by default so it does not need to be installed separately.

 <img src="./images/postgres-app-installer.png" width="600">

-Open PostgreSQL and select the + button in the bottom left to create a new server.
+2. Open PostgreSQL then select the + button in the bottom left to create a new server.
 Enter PostgreSQL 12 as the name and select version PostgreSQL 12.
 Click Create Server to create the server.

 <img src="./images/create-postgres-server.png" width="600">

-On the list of servers on the left, select PostgreSQL 12.
+3. On the list of servers on the left, select PostgreSQL 12.

 <img src="./images/select-postgres-12.png" width="600">

-Click the "Start" button to start the server.
+4. Click the "Start" button to start the server.

 <img src="./images/postgres-running.png" width="600">

-Add psql executable to ~/.zshrc
+5. Add psql executable to ~/.zshrc

 ```bash
 export PATH="$PATH:/Applications/Postgres.app/Contents/Versions/12/bin"
 ```

-Source .zshrc and verify PostgreSQL installation
+6. Source .zshrc and verify PostgreSQL installation

 ```bash
 source ~/.zshrc
 psql --version
 ```

-Ensure the `en_US` locale exists.
+7. Ensure the `en_US` locale exists.

 ```bash
 locale